NEW! - GI-Bill Training

 VA-Approved GI-Bill Schools - Our newest section features a list of VA-approved flight schools, helicopter schools, A&P mechanic schools, and aircraft dispatcher schools that are approved to offer Post-9/11 GI-Bill, Montgomery GI-Bill, Yellow Ribbon Program, and more.
 Use your GI-Bill benefits to launch your aviation career!

 Helicopter Training -

 One of the hottest new careers in aviation, professional helicopter pilots fly a variety of missions including oil rig operations, search and rescue, news and photography, law enforcement, firefighting, and more.
 Check out over 500 schools on our helicopter training pages.

 Flight Dispatcher Training -

-In flight dispatcher school you'll learn to prepare flight plans, weather briefings, flight routes, fuel requirements and more for most of today's large aircraft and fleet operations.
+In flight dispatcher school you'll learn to prepare flight plans, weather briefings, flight routes, fuel requirements and more.
 Flight dispatchers work alongside the captain.
 And guess what?
 Most flight dispatchers are required to fly in the cockpit as part of the job.
 Now's the time... go for it!

 Air Traffic Controller Training -